Blog

 Make tracking information easily accessible

 Once you have your automated order tracking system set up, you’re not quite off the hook yet.
-While many customers will opt in for email and SMS notifications, some may ignore those notifications, lose the tracking link, and still come to your website (or support inbox) looking for the status of their order.
+Many customers choose to receive email and SMS notifications.
+However, some may ignore these messages or lose the tracking link.
+This will lead them to still visit your website or support inbox to check the status of their order.

-That’s why we recommend putting an order tracking portal in (at least) the following three places:
+That’s why we recommend making customer order tracking available in the following places:

 Order confirmation emails

-Whenever a customer places an order, they should get an order confirmation that includes a receipt and any additional information they could need between that moment and the arrival of their new item.
-This includes a prominent tracking number, and a link to the order tracking portal, whether that’s with a service like AfterShip or directly on your carrier’s website.
+Whenever a customer places an order, they should get an order confirmation message with their receipt.
+This should also include any additional information they need between that moment and the arrival of their new item.
+This includes a prominent tracking number and a link to the order tracking portal, whether that’s with a service like AfterShip or directly on your carrier’s website.

-If your fulfillment process doesn’t let you send this information right away, consider adding an additional shipping confirmation email to your post-purchase experience flow.
+If your fulfillment process doesn’t let you send this information right away, consider adding a shipping confirmation email to your post-purchase experience flow.

-If you don’t currently send order (or shipping) confirmation emails, take a look at this guide (for Shopify users) on setting one up.
+If you don’t currently send order (or shipping) confirmation emails, this guide (for Shopify users) will help you set one up.

 Embedded in the chat widget

-While the primary function of the chat widget is to connect with customer support agents in a conversational way, some live chat apps like Gorgias allow you to embed buttons shoppers can click to track their order.
+While the primary function of the chat widget is to connect with customer support agents in a conversational way, some live chat apps like Gorgias allow you to embed buttons shoppers can click to track their orders.
 In Gorgias, this is called a self-service order management flow.

 Self-service order tracking in chat is possible natively in Gorgias, no integration required.

-Here’s how the flow works for customers:
+Here’s how order management Flows works for customers:

-Self-service order management is convenient for customers, and it also serves as a last layer of protection for your customer support inbox.
-Right when a customer opens the chat widget to send a question, they get the opportunity to see the status of their order, much faster than an agent could tell them.
+Self-service order management is convenient for customers.
+It also serves as a last layer of protection for your customer support inbox.
+When a customer opens the chat widget to send a question, they can see the status of their order much faster than an agent can tell them.

-Embedded in your knowledge base (or FAQ)
+Embedded in your Help Center (or FAQ)

-If you have an FAQ page or a larger knowledge base (which we call a Help Center), you can also embed order tracking here for customer accessibility.
+If you have an FAQ page or a larger knowledge base (which we call a Help Center), you can also embed order tracking here.

 Standalone self-service order tracking in the Help Center is possible natively in Gorgias, no integration required.

-Much like order tracking built into the chat widget, this feature lets customers track their order with just a few clicks, right where they’d find other help content:
+Much like order tracking in a chat widget, this feature lets customers track their order with just a few clicks.
+All available right where they’d find other help content:

 Source: ALOHAS

-To direct customers here, you can include a link to your Help Center at the bottom of all your customer support and automated emails, in an email signature, for easy clicking.
+Direct customers here by linking to your Help Center at the bottom of your customer support and automated emails.
+Or add it in your email signature, for easy clicking.

 The best customer order tracking app options for ecommerce stores

-There are several great choices on the market for customer order tracking systems that are both scalable and flexible depending on your needs and the ecommerce platform that you use.
+There are several great choices on the market for customer order tracking systems.
+Depending on your needs and the ecommerce platform you use, choose from options that are both scalable and flexible.

-Start with customer support software that acts as your central hub
+Start with customer support software that acts as your central hub.

 A powerful customer service team is the building block of a successful order management system.
-Helpdesks like Gorgias help centralize the communication of tracking requests via apps into one place.
+Helpdesks like Gorgias help centralize the communication of tracking requests via apps in one place.
 From there, customer service teams can respond/automate responses related to tracking and order statuses.
 These tools optimize the response time and increase the instances of a positive customer experience.

 Gorgias integrates with a ton of popular ecommerce tools, making it a great single-view hub.
 A few of the most popular integrations are NetSuite, Reveal, Tolstoy, Magento, ChannelReply, and Shopify.